The Goa Connection – Chapter 6

 Dan eagerly pulled his phone from the pouch and discovered the battery was flat.
 “Oh no!
 I don’t believe it,” he moaned.
 “Now what?”
 Feelings of frustration and despair took control; numbness gripped both mind and body.
 Slowly he sank to the floor, dropping the phone onto the concrete.

-He sat against the wall beneath the window and slowly rubbed the course stubble on his chin, wondering how long it had been since his last shave.
+He sat against the wall beneath the window and slowly rubbed the coarse stubble on his chin, wondering how long it had been since he last shaved.
 His hair was matted, his clothing filthy.

 Dan had no idea how long he’d been sitting, but acute aching in his limbs suggested a long time.
 He struggled to his feet, crossed to the locked door and tugged, pushed and tried turning the handle.
 He beat his fists on the solid wood, and screamed, “Come on, you pathetic creatures!
 You won’t beat me.
 I’ll get you.”
 He knew he could shout with all his might and nobody would hear.
 Dan considered kicking and shoulder charging the door but abandoned the idea because it opened inwards and was far too sturdy to succumb.